+352 2456-1

 Letojanni

-This charming location has been a popular holiday destination since the 1960s.
-Its long pebbled beaches are lapped by a crystal clear sea.
-During the summer months you will enjoy a lively nightlife, especially along the promenade, with restaurants, bars and shops open until late.
+This charming resort has been a popular holiday destination since the 1960s, and is beloved for its long pebbled beaches bordered by a crystal-clear sea.
+During the summer months it boasts a lively nightlife, especially along the promenade, with restaurants, bars and shops open until late.
 Distance to Catania airport: approx. 65 km.

 Campofelice di Roccella

-This charming village features natural and historical treasures, including the remains of a castle from which you can enjoy a beautiful view of the valley and the long, beautiful beach.
-The land is also very fertile and allows for growing all kinds of fruit and vegetables.
-Distance to Palermo airport : 85 km.
+This charming village is full of natural and historical treasures, such as the remains of a castle from which you can enjoy a beautiful panoramic view of the valley and the beautiful, long beach.
+The land is also very fertile, making it possible to grow a wide variety of fruit and vegetables here.
+Distance from Palermo airport: 85 km.

 cefalu